 Dorna Moini joins Dan Linna to discuss how tools like her own company Documate can affect significant change in the legal industry as well as explore the larger trends in legal innovation.

-Dorna Moini is the founder and CEO of Documate, a document automation platform.
-Before founding Documate, Dorna was a...
+Dorna Moini is the CEO and founder of Gavel, a no-code platform for building document automation and...

 Lawyers have the power to do a lot of good for their clients, but oftentimes too much of their efforts go into time draining projects like filling out forms.
 Obstacles like these not only can be a nuisance for attorneys, but a barrier to legal services for those with the greatest need.
 To explore this subject and more, Dan Linna welcomes Dorna Moini, founder and CEO of Documate.
 Together they cover the path that led Dorna to starting her company, the impact she’s striving to make with her company, and why software tools like hers can make a huge difference for those in need of legal assistance and for those able to provide it.